 We wish to assure our customers, and other stakeholders, that we take the risks of Covid-19 seriously.
 On a personal level, our staff have friends and family who are exceptionally vulnerable at this time, so we are as keen to protect them from the dangers, as we are to protect our customers, and the wider population.
 It is of the utmost importance that we deal with the risks properly, as lives are literally at stake.

-Everyone is in lockdown just now, so our gardens and open spaces provide an essential “oasis” of fresh air, sunshine, a place to exercise, somewhere we can venture without putting ourselves in danger, and without breaking the law.
+Our gardens and open spaces provide an essential “oasis” of fresh air, sunshine, a place to exercise, somewhere we can venture without putting ourselves in danger.
 Maintenance of these areas means we can still access them safely, and helps support peoples’ wellbeing.

 How are we controlling the risks?